Leica M9 vs Panasonic TZ100

 Review summary: Leica M9 vs Panasonic TZ100

-So what is the bottom line?
-Is there a clear favorite between the Leica M9 and the Panasonic TZ100?
+So what conclusions can be drawn?
+Is the Leica M9 better than the Panasonic TZ100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.